grrinchas/aliquam/README.md

 #### Method 3: run it locally

-1. Download [zip](https://github.com/grrinchas/aliquam/blob/master/aliquam-theme.zip) or clone it `git clone https://github.com/grrinchas/aliquam`.
+1. Download [zip](https://github.com/grrinchas/aliquam/archive/master.zip) or clone it `git clone https://github.com/grrinchas/aliquam`.
-2. Go inside of folder and run `jekyll serve`.
+2. Go inside of folder and run `jekyll serve` or `bundle exec jekyll s`.
 This will build a website which you can access [https://localhost:4000](https://localhost:4000).
 You need to have [Jekyll](https://jekyllrb.com/docs/installation/) installed to do this.

 ## <a name="configuration"></a>Configuration